sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Annotation Tools

+##### iLex
+[iLex](https://www.sign-lang.uni-hamburg.de/ilex/) [@hanke2002ilex] is a tool for sign language lexicography and corpus analysis, that combines features found in empirical sign language lexicography and in sign language discourse transcription.
+It supports the user in lexicon building while working on the transcription of a corpus and offers a number of unique features considered essential due to the specific nature of sign languages. iLex binaries are [available](https://www.sign-lang.uni-hamburg.de/ilex/ilex.xml) for macOS.

 ##### ELAN - EUDICO Linguistic Annotator
 [ELAN](https://archive.mpi.nl/tla/elan) [@wittenburg2006elan] is an annotation tool for audio and video recordings.
 With ELAN a user can add an unlimited number of textual annotations to audio and/or video recordings.